 Depending on the academic program, eligible students can be admitted to the accelerated degree program in one of two ways:

-Learn more about our Accelerated Bachelors / MPH
+Learn more: Accelerated Bachelors / MPH

-This minor complements all majors, including pre-med, pre-law, science or business majors, and is tailored to students interested in helping to improve the health of communities.
+Public Health: Complements all majors, including pre-med, pre-law, science or business majors, and is tailored to students interested in helping to improve the health of communities.

-This minor provides students with the framework for understanding the complexity of issues and challenges present in environmental health issues from a public health perspective.
+Environmental Public Health: Provides a framework for understanding the complexity of issues and challenges present in environmental health issues from a public health perspective.

-This minor provides undergraduates with foundational knowledge of epidemiology, which is the study and control of disease or injury patterns in human populations.
+Epidemiology: Provides a foundational knowledge of epidemiology, which is the study and control of disease or injury patterns in human populations.

-This minor is designed for students from all majors with an interest in social justice, human rights, international development and global public health.
+Global Public Health: Designed for students from all majors with an interest in social justice, human rights, international development and global public health.

-This minor examines how social justice and human rights are impacted by the social determinants of health and vice versa.
+Health and Social Justice: Examines how social justice and human rights are impacted by the social determinants of health and vice versa.